-Nadal beats Carreno, to meet Tsitsipas in Barcelona final
+Nadal beats Carreño, to meet Tsitsipas in Barcelona final

-BARCELONA, Spain (AP) — Rafael Nadal will face a red-hot Stefanos Tsitsipas in the Barcelona Open final after the 11-time champion eased past fellow Spaniard Pablo Carreno 6-3, 6-2 on Saturday.
+BARCELONA, Spain (AP) — Rafael Nadal will face a red-hot Stefanos Tsitsipas in the Barcelona Open final after the 11-time champion eased past fellow Spaniard Pablo Carreño 6-3, 6-2 on Saturday.

-Nadal roared out to a 5-1 lead before Carreno pulled back a break.
-Carreno then had three break chances on Nadal’s next service game, but the latter saved them all and closed out the set.
+Nadal roared out to a 5-1 lead before Carreño pulled back a break.
+Carreño then had three break chances on Nadal’s next service game, but the latter saved them all and closed out the set.

-Any thoughts of a Carreno comeback were snuffed out when Nadal broke his first service game of the second set in intimidating fashion.
-Carreno thought he smashed the ball well beyond Nadal’s reach, only for the 20-time Grand Slam winner to angle into position and blast the ball right back past him as Carreno lost his footing and tumbled to the clay.
+Any thoughts of a Carreño comeback were snuffed out when Nadal broke his first service game of the second set in intimidating fashion.
+Carreño thought he smashed the ball well beyond Nadal’s reach, only for the 20-time Grand Slam winner to angle into position and blast the ball right back past him as Carreño lost his footing and tumbled to the clay.

-The top-seeded Nadal improved to an 8-0 career record against the 13th-ranked Carreno.
+The top-seeded Nadal improved to an 8-0 career record against the 13th-ranked Carreño.

+“I am very happy to be back in a final here at an historic event, a home event, an important one for me,” Nadal said.
+“I have been improving every single day a little bit more.”

 The second-seeded Tsitsipas advanced after beating Jannik Sinner 6-3, 6-3 for his eighth consecutive straight-set victory including last week’s title run at Monte Carlo.
 The Greek’s 26 wins this season are matched only by Andrey Rublev on the men’s circuit.